wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-power-automate/includes/1-introduction.md

 You're an administrator for Contoso, a large multi-national organization.
-Contoso IT management are implementing a shift to Microsoft 365.
+Contoso IT management is implementing a shift to Microsoft 365.
 As part of this process, it's important that IT can maintain control of critical corporate data.
 As a security administrator at Contoso, you're involved with planning for this data control.
 You've decided to implement Microsoft Cloud App Security and you are investigating implementing Power Automate to add automation.

 ## Learning objectives